frankaging/awesome-ai-research-intern-list/README.md

-# List of Internships in Top AI Industry Labs
+# List of Internships in Awesome AI Industry Labs

 **Feel free to make PRs about opportunities you find!** Let's make things just a little easier together.